Ecommerce support service is a key part of any business, especially eCommerce.

 Live chat is one of the most powerful tools in your arsenal to avoid getting ghosted by customers and ensure every eCommerce customer gets exactly what they need.

-A whopping 46% of customers prefer live chat support as opposed to only 29% for email and 16% for social media.
+According to Superoffice, a whopping 46% of customers prefer live chat support as opposed to only 29% for email and 16% for social media.

 The latest customer success trends clearly show that letting your customers communicate with you in real-time meets their growing demands and makes you stand out.